MoldirShabikova/Find-Meals-For-Your-Ingredients/README.md

 - Will be added background images.
 - Most selectable will be kept in local storage.
-- Will be separated by categories.
 - Will have adjusted for small devices as well.
-- Will be added extra space to have users feedback and suggestions.

 ## Project Schedule